rttgnck/NWP_Shiny/README.md

 ### Testing

-I have only included the data necessary to get started from scratch as the database on my machine was over 1gb.
 The included source code will run and build a 1900's language model.
 In order to build an alternative language model for the 1800's a few changes will need to be made anywhere a lib1900 or lines1900 is present in the code replacing the 1900 with 1800.
 I have also included the 1600's and 1700's data, but there were much fewer books to sample than the 1800's and 1900's.

-Checking the prediction against a book is not possible although still enabled in the code and the library index files are included.
-This is because the original database of books is over 20GBs of data.
-Maybe in the future changes to the code could be made and a small subset of books could be included for demonstration.
+The check prediction against book is horribly inaccurate in predicting the authors next words.
+This is because only every 25th line was sampled from the original works thus most lines are not included in the original training data.
+There is the possibility of expansion, with enough training data, to rewrite the sampler (not included) to split on sentence, and capture entire books, or works of authors.
+This could possibly lead to being able to take a book from the author not included in training data and trying to predict parts of sentences in that book.
+This was what I originally wanted to do, but is not how the current version works.

 1. Set the working directory using "setwd('path_to_where_R_scripts_and_data_are_stored')"
 2. Start the tokenization and modelling from scratch with "source('preword_runner.r')" each script ends by starting the next.